-A student may be regarded as having a special need if they need access to special facilities that help manage or overcome a disability or health-related condition.
-Special facilities include:
+A student may be regarded as having a special need if they require access to special facilities that help manage or overcome a disability or health-related condition as defined under 29.1.1.
+Special facilities can include but are not limited to:

-- a special centre that caters for the child's condition and which they must attend in conjunction with their time at school; or - special educational or physical facilities within a normal schools (e.g. visiting specialist teachers, wheelchair access/ramps).
+- a special centre that caters for the student's condition and which they must attend in conjunction with their time at school; or - special educational or physical facilities within a mainstream school (e.g. visiting specialist teachers, wheelchair access/ramps, specialist support program).